a0094487/toolkit/README.md

 # toolkit
 Multi-tool scripts for modular use in work.

-Aiming for flexibility and ease of use enough for similarly positioned business/accountancy professionals with only basic knowledge of Programming.
+Aiming for flexibility and ease of use enough for similarly positioned business/accountancy professionals with only basic knowledge of programming.

 ## Current works